QubesOS/qubes-app-linux-tor/README.md

 6. Shutdown templateVM.
 7. Set prefs of torvm to use your default netvm or firewallvm as its NetVM
 8. Start the TorVM and any AppVM you have configured
-9. Execute in TorVM (will be not necessary in R2 Beta3):

-        sudo mkdir /rw/usrlocal/etc/qubes-tor
-        sudo touch /rw/usrlocal/etc/qubes-tor/torrc
-        sudo service qubes-tor restart

-10. From the AppVM, verify torified connectivity
+9. From the AppVM, verify torified connectivity

         curl https://check.torproject.org